confluentinc/cp-docker-images/docs/quickstart.rst

     [2016-08-25 18:25:19,665] INFO Herder started (org.apache.kafka.connect.runtime.distributed.DistributedHerder)
     [2016-08-25 18:25:19,676] INFO Kafka Connect started (org.apache.kafka.connect.runtime.Connect)

   We will now create our first connector for reading a file from disk.
-To do this, let's start by creating a file with some data.
-Again, if you are running Docker Machine then you will need to SSH into the VM to run these commands by running ``docker-machine ssh <your machine name>``.
-(You may also need to run the command as root).
+To do this, let's start by creating a file with some data:

   .. sourcecode:: bash

-    docker-machine ssh confluent

-    docker@confluent:~$ seq 1000 > /tmp/quickstart/file/input.txt
+    $ docker exec kafka-connect sh -c 'sec 1000 > /tmp/quickstart/file/input.txt'

 Now create the connector using the Kafka Connect REST API.
 (Note: Make sure you have ``curl`` installed!)